GoFetchDeliveries/api/endpoints/sessions.md

 `DELETE sessions`

-Regenerates authentication token for your user account, which can be useful if you think your token was compromised.
+Regenerates authentication token for your user account, which can be useful if you think your token escaped into the wild.
 Returns an empty response.

 ### cURL example